WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 congestion control.
 The transport layer brings up a flow between two computers.
 This flow can be used by multiple media streams.

-The MTI transport layer is QUIC with packets sent in an unreliable mode.
+The MTI transport layer is QUIC with packets.
+It assumes that QUIC has a way to deliverr the packets in an effecent unreliable mode as wells as an optiona way to deliver important metadata packets in a relieable mode.

 This is secured by checking the fingerprints of the DTLS connection match the fingerprints provided at the control layer or by checking